MICHELIN Star GuideMICHELIN Star Guide

 According to the MICHELIN Guide, restaurants with One Star are worth a stop and have a high-quality cooking standard.
 Though it is the lowest of the awards, earning even a single MICHELIN Star is a worthy accolade.
 The best way to earn a star is by crafting a quality menu and preparing great dishes consistently.

-Two Star
+Two Stars

-Rarer than ‘One Star’ dining establishments, there are only about 450 restaurants in the entire world that have been honoured with Two Stars by MICHELIN inspectors.
+Rarer than ‘One Star’ dining establishments, there are only about 450 restaurants in the entire world that have been honoured with two stars by MICHELIN inspectors.

-Three Star
+Three Stars

-The MICHELIN Guide lists Three Star fine dining places as those with exceptional cuisine that are worth a special journey.
-Only about 135 restaurants worldwide have been awarded with Three Stars.
+The MICHELIN Guide lists three-star fine dining places as those with exceptional cuisine that are worth a special journey.
+Only about 135 restaurants worldwide have been awarded with three stars.

-The crème de la crème of restaurants worldwide, Three-Star establishments are at the pinnacle of fine dining and offer once-in-a-lifetime dining experiences.
+The crème de la crème of restaurants worldwide, three-star establishments are at the pinnacle of fine dining and offer once-in-a-lifetime dining experiences.
 These restaurants are managed by world-renowned chefs with exceptional culinary expertise.
 Such restaurants are always in high demand, boasting month-long table reservation schedules.

 MICHELIN Star Inspection & Assessment Process